junxit/us-congress-bills-112/metadata.md

 - 2011-12-20 — Introduced in House
 - 2011-12-20 — Introduced in House
 - 2011-12-20 — Referred to the House Committee on Transportation and Infrastructure.
+- 2011-12-21 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2012-06-07 — Committee Consideration and Mark-up Session Held.
+- 2012-06-07 — Ordered to be Reported by Voice Vote.
+- 2012-07-19 — Placed on the House Calendar, Calendar No. 149.
+- 2012-07-19 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-613.
+- 2012-07-19 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-613.